 The good news is that if you want to compare savings rates from one financial institution to another, you don’t need to perform these in-depth calculations.
-Each institution would need to provide you with the APY and you could simply compare the figures.
+Financial institutions are required to provide information on APY as part of the Truth in Lending Act .
 And, here’s the heart of it all: the higher the APY, then the more quickly the money you deposit can grow.

-However, here’s where APR calculations differ from APY ones.
-The APR does not take into account how often interest is compounded on a loan.
-And, the more often it’s compounded, the more you’ll ultimately pay back on your loan.
+Here’s where APR calculations differ from APY.
+APR does not take into account how often interest is compounded on a loan.
+And, the more often it’s compounded, the more you’ll ultimately payback on your loan.

 Here’s how an APR might be calculated: Fees and interest paid over the loan’s life would be divided by the original loan amount.
 Take that answer and then divide it by the number of days in the term of the loan.
 Multiply that number by 365, and then by 100.
 Ta-dah!
 That’s your APR.

-Although that’s the basic calculation, there’s one more factor to consider—how APR is calculated can differ by loan type.
+While that’s the basic calculation, APR calculations can differ by loan type.
 Credit cards, for example, can have different APRs for purchases vs. for cash advances.

 • APY calculates money paid to you on depository bank accounts such as savings and certificates of deposit.
 It factors in the interest rate, plus any fees, costs, and compounding interest frequency.